Teaching & PhD

 Courses

-The objective of this course is to study the various manifestations of totalitarian worlds in science fiction.
-Specifically, we look at how the writers tell the alienation of man by man - as well as the functions of such stories.
+The aim of this course is to study the various manifestations of totalitarian worlds in (science) fiction.
+More specifically, we will examine how writers narrate human alienation from the digital—as well as the anthropological functions of such narratives.